-Strong CYP3A4 inhibitors such as ketoconazole increase hormone serum concentrations.
-The effect of a strong CYP3A4 inhibitor, ketoconazole, on dienogest and estradiol pharmacokinetics was studied in an open-label, two parallel-groups, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
+Strong CYP3A4 Inhibitors: Strong CYP3A4 inhibitors such as ketoconazole increase hormone serum concentrations.
+The effect of a strong CYP3A4 inhibitor, ketoconazole, on dienogest and estradiol pharmacokinetics was studied in an open label, two parallel-groups, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
 One tablet of 2 mg estradiol valerate and 3 mg dienogest was administered orally once a day for 14 days.
 Twelve volunteers received an oral dose of 400 mg ketoconazole (that is, 2 tablets containing 200 mg ketoconazole) once daily for 7 days (Days 8–14).
 Twenty-four hour pharmacokinetics of estradiol and dienogest on Days 7 and 14 were compared.
-Coadministration with the strong inhibitor ketoconazole resulted in a 186% and 57% increase of AUC (0–24hr) at steady state for dienogest and estradiol.
+Coadministration with the strong inhibitor ketoconazole resulted in a 186% and 57% increase of AUC (0–24hr) a t steady state for dienogest and estradiol.
 There was also a 94% and 65% increase of Cmax at steady state for dienogest and estradiol when co-administered with ketoconazole.

-Other known CYP3A4 inhibitors such as azole antifungals, cimetidine, verapamil, macrolides, diltiazem, antidepressants, and grapefruit juice may increase plasma levels of dienogest and estradiol.
+Other known CYP3A4 inhibitors such as azole antifungals, cimetidine, verapamil, macrolides, diltiazem, antidepressants, and grapefruit juice may increase plasma concentrations of dienogest and estradiol.

 Effects of Combined Oral Contraceptives on Other Drugs